 Evening Light and Water Show at the Fountain of Mont Juïc

-Started back in 1929 the fountain and the light and water show has since been a vital part of Barcelona’s history.
-As a bit of Freddie Mercury fan, I loved his performance to inaugurate the 1992 Barcelona Olympic Games.
+Starting back in 1929 the fountain and the light and water show have since been a vital part of Barcelona’s history.
+As a bit of a Freddie Mercury fan, I loved his performance to inaugurate the 1992 Barcelona Olympic Games.
 If you like grandeur, check out the video.

 Evening Wine and Tapas Tasting Tour in Barcelona